 Whether you’re originating, servicing, or refinancing loans, having accurate property data in a rapidly changing housing market is essential.
 While there are many AVMs to choose from, the automated valuation model ClearAVM uses the most comprehensive real estate data in the nation.

 ClearAVM is an easy-to-use, online valuation tool that combines field-gathered data on 139+ million properties nationwide with technology to deliver valuations that are up-to-date with market trends.
 Rather than taking up costly time in a fast-paced real estate market, ClearAVM assesses a robust set of property data points to provide accurate AVM reports in just a few seconds.
-You can try ClearAVM for free to see how it fits your workflow.
+You can try ClearAVM to see how it fits your workflow.

 The future of Automated Valuation Models